Toliara Province

 The Toliara Province (formerly Toliary or Tuléar) is a former province of Madagascar with an area of 161,405 km2.
 It had a population of 2,229,550 (July, 2001).
 Its capital was Toliara.
 Near Toliara was the "spiny forest".
 Toliara Province bordered the following provinces – Mahajanga Province in the north, Antananarivo Province in the northeast and Fianarantsoa Province in the east.

+Economy and population

 Masikoro Malagasy and Tandroy Malagasy were the chief languages.
 Sea cucumbers were exported from the province and were an important factor in its economy.
 The deciduous Andronovory forest was located in the province.

 The province was the poorest one in Madagascar.
 In 1993, 8 in every 10 person of the province was living below the poverty line.
 Despite the production of export crops the province recorded the highest rural poverty.
 The average fertility rate per woman was above 5.
 With 77 percent of its population being illiterate, Tolaira was the most illiterate province of Madagascar.
 Only 22 percent of the province's population had received primary level education.

 The commercially valuable softwood tree Givotia madagascariensis, found in Antananarivo and Toliara provinces was endemic to Madagascar.
 The oil producing plant moringa drouhardii was endemic to Toliara province.
 Deforestation was a major issue for the province.
 In April 1971, a peasant rebellion was organised by MONIMA leader Monja Joana.
 The peasants refused to pay taxes and the government retaliated by dissolving MONIMA and deporting Joana.

 Toliara province offered poor transport and security facilities.
 Potable water was accessible to only 24.9% of the province's households.
 It was rich in terms of minerals.
 Toliara province was in the news in July 2005 for its mining activity.